 To ensure their safety, gas boilers require servicing once a year to avoid the risk of carbon monoxide leaks.
 In some cases, this can price up to £150, which is a hefty annual cost.
 Gas boilers are also known to have pipework leaks, meaning plumber callouts may be necessary, again adding to your expenses.

 As electric heaters are powered through the mains of your home, it means they're virtually maintenance-free and don’t require any servicing.
+As no fuel is combusted in their heating process, there’s no requirement for any annual maintenance checks, giving you a neat yearly saving.
+All that’s needed is a quick wipe down of the unit every so often with a dry, soft cloth, to ensure the unit remains clean and dust-free.
 A far more relaxing way of heating your property, that will save you money in the long run.

 6. The life expectancy of gas vs. electric heating

 The life expectancy of a modern gas boiler is around 15-20 years, meaning a new replacement boiler would have to be installed at some point.
 With plans in place to phase out gas central heating completely in the UK, a replacement gas system may have to come sooner than you think.